-Certain inaccessibility of habitats of isolated dialect speakers will eventuate in such difference between these dialects that the parent unitary language will split into new distinct languages which we shall call further the languages of the second level.
-These languages can derived again and produce new languages of the third level, if the second level language speakers migrate to a new large territory.
+Certain inaccessibility of habitats of isolated dialect speakers will eventuate in the such difference between these dialects that the parent unitary language will split into new distinct languages which we shall call further the languages of the second level.
+These languages can be derived again and produce new languages of the third level if the second-level language speakers migrate to a new large territory.
 The combined complex of words of the first and second levels will remain in the languages of the third level.
-This process can continue further on producing the family tree of monophyletic languages.
+This process can continue further in producing the family tree of monophyletic languages.

-As the result of this process the great deal of the word complex of low levels was conserved in the languages of the higher levels, but only words of the highest level will be subordinate to the law of inverse proportionality, i. e. when the number of mutual words of this level are depended on the distance between the ethno-generating areas of languages.
-Thus when we analyse languages of the higher levels, we have to remove all the words of lower levels from the study, as a rule, such words are common for all analysed languages, and it considerably facilitates their exclusion.
+As the result of this process a great deal of the word complex of low levels was conserved in the languages of the higher levels, but only words of the highest level will be subordinate to the law of inverse proportionality, i. e. when the number of mutual words of this level is depended on the distance between the ethno-generating areas of languages.
+Thus when we analyze languages of the higher levels, we have to remove all the words of lower levels from the study, as a rule, such words are common for all analyzed languages, and it considerably facilitates their exclusion.

-When speaking of "mutual (common) words" in the study of kinship of languages, we mean words belonging to a certain etymological complex which have both phonetical and semantical similarities.
+When speaking of "mutual (common) words" in the study of the kinship of languages, we mean words belonging to a certain etymological complex that have both phonetical and semantical similarities.